Frequently Asked Questions

 Take, for example, the decision to eat at a restaurant you haven’t yet visited.
 Most consumers will first check Yelp or Google reviews to get an idea of public opinion, and they might also call on a few friends for their experience and advice.
 Other people’s opinions hold a lot of weight when someone is making a purchasing decision, and this is no less true for the followers of micro-influencers.

 Today’s consumer is a savvy one, and businesses need to be proactive in anticipating online trends.
-The big trend of 2023, it seems, is the rise of micro-influencers.
+One of these big trends is the rise of micro-influencers.

 Creating an Influencer Marketing Campaign